inf0rmatix/inf0rmatix/README.md

 # Hi there, I'm Paul Köhler! 👋

-Welcome to my GitHub profile!
 I'm Paul, a passionate developer and tech enthusiast based in Hamburg, Germany.
-My work revolves around creating elegant solutions through code, focusing on web development, software engineering, and user-centric design.

 ## About Me